 Heading north this morning, your first stop is the lovely village of Costozza, named after the network of caves in the cliffs above, with its impressive campanile, beautiful villas and extensive formal gardens lined with statues.
 Ice cream lovers should call in at the locally renowned gelateria before looping south and on to Lumignano, famous locally for its annual pea festival!
-Your route then follows the Strada del Vino as you wind your way through rows of immaculately tended vineyards, against the rolling backdrop of the Berici hills.
-This is the only area outside Hungary where the red Tocai Rosso grape is grown.
-Stop off for some tasting, perhaps in Castegnero or Nanto, with its striking Venetian bell tower, before pedalling east and back in time for a dip before dinner.
+Your route then follows the Northern Strada as you wind your way through rows of immaculately tended vineyards, against the rolling backdrop of the Berici Hills.
+This is the only area outside Hungary where the red Tai Rosso grape is grown.
+Stop off for some tasting, perhaps in Castegnero or Nanto, with its striking Venetian bell tower, before pedalling east and back in time for a swim before dinner.

 Why not give the bike a rest today and head off to one of the great Italian cities?
-Venice, Verona and Padua are all easily accessible by train from Vicenza (short bus or cycle ride).
-Alternatively, if you prefer to avoid the crowds, perhaps take the bus to Bassano, home to the region's famous grappa; there is even a museum here in its honour!
+Venice, Verona and Padua are all accessible by train from Vicenza (short bus or cycle ride).
+If you prefer to avoid the crowds, perhaps take the bus to Bassano, home to the region's famous grappa and a museum in its honour.

 If you'd like to extend your trip with extra nights at the start or end, or if you'd like to arrange a stop off point en-route, then we recommend the following hotels.